sst/sst/www/docs/constructs/StaticSite.md

 description: "Docs for the sst.StaticSite construct in the @serverless-stack/resources package"
 ---

 The `StaticSite` construct is a higher level CDK construct that makes it easy to create a static website.
-It provides a simple way to build and deploy the site to an S3 bucket; setup a CloudFront CDN for fast content delivery; and configure a custom domain for the website url.
-It is also worth nothing that:
+It provides a simple way to build and deploy the site to an S3 bucket; setup a CloudFront CDN for fast content delivery; and configure a custom domain for the website URL.
+In addition:

-- visitors to the `http` url will be auto-redirected to the `https` url;
+- Visitors to the `http://` url will be redirected to the `https://` URL.
-- if a domain alias is configured, visitors to the alias (ie. `www.example.com`) will be auto-redirected to the main domain (ie. `example.com`)
+- If a [domain alias](#domainalias) is configured, visitors to the alias domain will be redirected to the main one.
+So if `www.example.com` is the domain alias for `example.com`, visitors to `www.example.com` will be redirected to `example.com`.

 See the [examples](#examples) for more details.